Rotifer/duckdb_book/epl/chapters/02_prepping_data.md

 2. Aggregating together different columnar files only works if each input file has the same number of columns with the same kind of data (same data type and data semantics).
 How could you verify this for the final output file _seasons_1993_2023.csv_ located in the _output_data_ directory using shell code?
 You could do this in a variety of ways but my solution uses _awk_.

-3.Using the output file _seasons_1993_2023.csv_ located in the _output_data_ directory, create a list of sorted seasons (stored in the first column) in sorted order but that _exclude) the column name.
+3.Using the output file _seasons_1993_2023.csv_ located in the _output_data_ directory, create a list of sorted seasons (stored in the first column) in sorted order but that _excludes_ the column name.

 4. __Challenge__: Write an executable Bash script that generalises the solution for the previous exercise such that the shell script takes two variables: a file name and a column number and writes out a sorted list of unique values for that column in the given file but excludes the column name in row 1.